Nicola Profeta: Santos

 On 7 March 2024, Profeta agreed to a deal with Brazilian club Santos, but his registration was not made on time as the Profeta only had an amateur deal at Deportivo Cali, which delayed the transfer clearance.
 He was only officially registered in July, and also trained with the first team squad.

+In February 2026, Profeta renewed his link with Peixe for a further year.
+In August, he further extended his link until June 2028.